 A straightforward approach to identify outliers in functional data is to apply the parametric/nonparametric multivariate outlier detection procedures.
 However, the infinite-dimensional nature of functional variation implies that in many situations, the number of grid points is larger than the number of subjects.
-It is well known that the most usual multivariate statistical methods suffers from "the curse of dimensionality", and thus these methods are not applicable (or at least not effective) in which the number of variables is larger than the number of individuals in the sample.
+It is well known that most usual multivariate statistical methods suffer from "the curse of dimensionality," and thus, these methods are not applicable (or at least not effective) when the number of variables is larger than the number of individuals in the sample.
 Hence, it is usually important to perform dimension reduction in FDA.
 Functional principal component analysis (PCA) is a fundamental technique to extract a few major and typical features from functional data.
-Since our proposed test statistic will be constructed based on the functional PCA, we firstly briefly review it and introduce some necessary notations.
-Let $c(t,s) = E\{Y(t)Y(s)\}$ denote the covariance function of $Y(\cdot)$.
-Denote λ_k and $v_k(\cdot)$ as the eigenvalues and eigenfunctions of the covariance operator c(t,s) respectively, i.e., they are defined by
+Since our proposed test statistic will be constructed based on functional PCA, we first briefly review it and introduce some necessary notations.

+Let $c(t, s) = E\{Y(t)Y(s)\}$ denote the covariance function of $Y(\cdot)$.
+Denote λ_k and $\upsilon_k(\cdot)$ as the eigenvalues and eigenfunctions of the covariance operator c(t, s), respectively, that is, they are defined by